A few days ago, Amber at Making the Moments Count wrote about her growing discomfort leading up to attending a social function.

 How do you break the ice at a social function?

 Some of us go straight to the bar for liquid courage when faced with a crowd of strangers.
 If handled in moderation, that may be just the ticket.
 We hang on to one drink, nurse it, and relax enough to ease into conversation with less anxiety.

 But if you tend to go overboard, or lining up the martinis risks embarrassment in front of the boss, potential clients, friends, or dates, you’d better have a few other ideas in store.
 Besides, alcohol may not be an option because you have kids in tow, it may be a coffee function, you’re driving, or you simply might not care to drink.

 Then what?
 How do you overcome the discomfort, the fact that you’re breaking out in a sweat, that you’re stomach is in knots and you’re feeling a little lightheaded?
 How do you stop yourself from running for the proverbial hills?

 Can we ever really overcome shyness?

 Necessity is the mother of invention

 Necessity is the mother of the invention.
 I’ve always loved that expression.
-It isn’t until we’re forced into a situation that we learn how to deal with it.
-And we keep learning – over and over – as many times as it takes.
+It isn’t until we’re forced into a challenging situation that we learn how to deal with it.
+And we keep learning – over and over – as many times as it takes to master our lessons.

 Now, I couldn’t change my height (yes, there are those great heels… ) but as for the rest?
 Each was something that could be altered.
 And stature has nothing to do with height.
 But putting together all the pieces took me until my 30s to figure out.
 Admittedly, the times I lived in France helped, enormously – in finding a style, learning to speak with confidence, and generally, feeling confident.